Ultimate Guide on How To Find a Literary Agent

 Your manuscript may have fallen into the depths of their inbox, or maybe they’re just too busy to tell you no.

-But if you haven’t received any response, you’ve been ghosted.
+Sometimes they really did ignore it and will ignore your follow up too.
+If you haven’t received any response, you’ve been ghosted.
 There are plenty more fish in the sea, so recast your line and keep going.

 The ‘Maybe’